-As specified in RFC 5280, the encoded content of the issuer distinguished name field of self-signed certificates, self-issued certificates, Subordinate CA certificates, and cross-certificates issued by a Root CA shall be byte-for-byte identical with the encoded form of the subject distinguished name field of the Root CA's self-signed certificate.
+According to Section 7.1.4.1 of the Baseline Requirements, the encoded content of the issuer distinguished name field of self-signed certificates, self-issued certificates, Subordinate CA certificates, and cross-certificates issued by a Root CA shall be byte-for-byte identical with the encoded form of the subject distinguished name field of the Root CA's self-signed certificate.
 Similarly, the encoded content of the issuer distinguished name field of subscriber certificates issued by a Subordinate CA shall be byte-for-byte identical with the encoded form of the subject distinguished name field of the Subordinate CA certificate.